Pyvoc – A Command line Dictionary And Vocabulary Building Tool

 |Creating necessary config files /getting api keys. please handle with care! | word Noun: single meaningful element of speech or writing example: I don't like the word ‘unofficial’ Verb: express something spoken or written example: he words his request in a particularly ironic way Interjection: used to express agreement or affirmation example: Word, that's a good record, man

 Done!
-Let us go ahead and brush the English skills.
+Let us go ahead and improve the English skills a little bit.

 Pyvoc fetches the word meaning from Oxford Dictionary API.